VisImage/labelme_fencing/README.md

-## Shi Yin, Jan 1, 2026
+# Shi Yin, Jan 1, 2026

-The sample fencing images are added.
-The piste points, undistortion, and convert to yolo features are added as well., do the followings:
+## To install
 1) git clone git@github.com:VisImage/labelme_fencing.git
 2) cd labelme_fencing
 3) conda create -n labelme_fencing python=3.10
 4) conda activate labelme_fencing
 5) pip install -e .
+6) pip install opencv-python

+### It starts with a folder containing sample images, which are from ultralytics.
+Yolo is used to filter images.
+Fencer detection is used in selecting smple images used here.
+Different filter shold be used for different training samples.

+## To annotate piste (which is what this folder can do so far), do the followings:
-6) labelme fencing_piste_sample_data --labels labels.txt // to annotate the piste in a dir of images
+1) labelme fencing_piste_sample_data --labels labels.txt // to annotation is add as .json file in the same folder as images
-7) pip install opencv-python
-8) python labelme_undistortion_level1.py  // to correct radio distortion; Images stored in viz_level1 are for visual verification
+2) python labelme_undistortion_level1.py  // to correct radio distortion; Images stored in viz_level1 are for visual verification
 9) python labelme_to_yolo.py  // to convert data format from labelme (points) to yolo OBB; Images stored in yolo_obb_dataset/debug_viz are for visual verification

-The above steps tested on Windows11 and Ubuntu.22.04. video tool VideoProc can be used together on windows11; To avoid possible issues on Ubuntu, "export PYTHONNOUSERSITE=1" is added in file  ~/.bashrc
+### The above steps tested on Windows11 and Ubuntu.22.04. video tool VideoProc can be used together on windows11; To avoid possible issues on Ubuntu, "export PYTHONNOUSERSITE=1" is added in file  ~/.bashrc
 =======================================================================================================================

 <h1 align="center">